 Dining with local families not only allows us to help provide a direct income, it offers our travellers a delicious home cooked, traditional meal and the chance for both parties to learn more about each other’s cultures.

-In 2005 we were among the first UK-based travel companies to automatically offset every client’s international flight (if booked with us) with a payment to Carbon Clear to help promote sustainable energy.
+In 2005 we were among the first UK-based travel companies to automatically offset every client’s international flight (if booked with us) with a payment to EcoAct (formally Carbon Clear) to help promote sustainable energy.
 The type of initiatives our contributions help fund include wind power projects across India and hydropower projects in China.
-Read more about the work of carried out by Carbon Clear with this continued support.